-Grant Application Procedures and Policies
+Grant Application Guidelines

-Principal investigators who hold appointments/positions in accredited hospitals and clinics, healthcare institutions, academic medical centers, professional associations, member societies and other not‐for‐profit entities in the U.S. are welcome to apply.
+Principal investigators (PI) who hold appointments/positions in accredited hospitals and clinics, healthcare institutions, academic medical centers, professional associations, member societies and other not‐for‐profit entities in the U.S. are welcome to apply.

-Letters of Intent to Submit Proposal
+Letters of Intent (LOI) Guidelines

-- A description of the research
+- The title of the project.